What is Love? Love is non-existent, Love cannot thrive in this world, Only lust can ever prosper. Read more...

 The competition, launched on 23rd April 2016, was judged by internationally-respected poets, Gillian Clarke and Kevin Crossley-Holland and was open to all state school and academy students in London, in years 10-13.

-Winners were featured in a printed collection of the shortlisted poems and had the opportunity to be filmed reading their poem, as well as attending a winners’ event in Central London in Autumn 2016.
-They also received a copy of On Shakespeare’s Sonnets, a new anthology of sonnet-inspired poetry by celebrated British poets edited by King's academics.
+All shortlisted poets were invited to attend a celebratory event in central London in Autumn 2016, where prizes were awarded and the students were given the opportunity to read their poems aloud.
+They received a copy of On Shakespeare’s Sonnets, a new anthology of sonnet-inspired poetry by celebrated British poets edited by King's academics.

 First: Lucy Thynne (Modern Summer Love)